Rutatu/Rutatu/README.md

 ### Hi there 👋
 ### I am Ruta

-## An aspiring cognitive science graduated passionate about interdisciplinary brain research gathering experience in data analysis
+#### An aspiring cognitive science graduate passionate about interdisciplinary brain research gathering experience in data analysis

 <!--
 **Rutatu/Rutatu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.